jmwaigom/Hospitality-Analytics/README.md

 ### Recommendations
 Further study/investigation should be conducted to find out what exactly happened around week 28 or slightly earlier that may have led to decline in booking volume.

-The unidentified booking platform should be identified so that it could be promoted more through marketing
+The unidentified booking platform should be identified so that it can be promoted through marketing campaigns.
+Furthermore, since revenue is heavily driven by booking volume, more effort should be directed towards marketing campaign.
+ORUS should consider investing in online ads and offering deals to attract more customers.

+Generally, ORUS should consider improving customer experience for better rating.
+That could be upgrading amenities, room service, room quality, safety protocols and general customer care.
+This will increase customer satisfaction which will enhance the reputation of ORUS, hence attracting more customers.

 ### Limitations
 Average price per room class was not provided, so an estimate was made by calculating average revenue generated per 2 guests for each room class.
 This could be a good rough estimate for analysis purposes, but may not be accurate.